Mgrdich/my_own_angularjs/README.md

 # my_own_angularjs
-Building the angular js framework from the ground up using adavanced Javascript and without using external libraries
+Building the angular js framework from the ground up using adavanced Javascript and with only lodash as a temporary library ro be replaced by custom later on